The Progressive House Revival:

 The Long-Form Set: The Producers Who Paved the Way

-When we talk about the revival of progressive and melodic house in 2026, we’re also talking about the artists who proved — repeatedly — that long-form DJ sets create deeper connection than three-minute moments.
+When we talk about the progressive house revival in 2026, we're also talking about the artists who proved — repeatedly — that long-form DJ sets create deeper connection than three-minute moments.

 Their careers are built on movement, pacing, and the ability to command a room for hours — not just one hour.
 The timelessness of this approach speaks for itself, and their continued presence on major lineups reflects sustained demand for extended, story-driven sets.